 Being Smart about ConcussionsJune 27, 2017

 Concussion continues to be a very hot topic in sport these days.
-In fact, the Governor General spent a full day today hosting a conference with former professional athletes, Olympic and Paralympic athletes, the medical community, and the sport community at large, discussing concussions in sport and how we can do better for Canadian youth to play safe and continue to get involved in sport and physical activity.
+In fact, the Governor General spent a full day in December 2016 hosting a conference with former professional athletes, Olympic and Paralympic athletes, the medical community, and the sport community at large, discussing concussions in sport and how we can do better for Canadian youth to play safe and continue to get involved in sport and physical activity.
+The recording of the day’s sessions can be accessed through the CPAC broadcast of the Conference on Concussions in Sport.

 What do we need to know about concussions?